ibm-cloud-docs/account/feature_codes.md

 You can apply feature codes to take advantage of {{site.data.keyword.Bluemix}} resources or capabilities.
 Feature codes are typically provided for online courses and certain events, such as educational sessions or conference workshops.
 {: shortdesc}

-Are you looking for details about adding subscription credit to your account?
-See [Managing subscriptions](/docs/billing-usage?topic=billing-usage-subscriptions) for more information.
-{: tip}